Skip to main content

 Biography

-Dr Ougrin graduated from a medical school in Ukraine in 1998 and came to England to undertake his post-graduate training.
-He completed his higher training in child and adolescent psychiatry at Guy's and Maudsley and is currently a consultant child and adolescent psychiatrist leading Enhanced Treatment Service at South London and Maudsley NHS Foundation Trust.
-Dr Ougrin is also a Reader in Child and Adolescent Psychiatry and Global Mental Health at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
-Dr Ougrin leads a programme of information exchange between the UK and Ukraine.
+Professor Ougrin graduated from a medical school in Ukraine in 1998 and came to England to undertake his post-graduate training.
+He completed his higher training in child and adolescent psychiatry at Guy's and Maudsley and is currently an honorary consultant child and adolescent psychiatrist at the Enhanced Treatment Service at South London and Maudsley NHS Foundation Trust.
+Professor Ougrin leads a programme of information exchange between the UK and Ukraine.

 His main professional interests include prevention of Borderline Personality Disorder and effective interventions for self-harm in young people.